 Ex-Pro Poker Player turned Crypto enthusiast.

-is one of the most anti-fragile and pure DPOS blockchains ever seen.
+I believe HIVE is one of the most anti-fragile and pure DPOS blockchains ever seen.
 I have always said DPOS chains needed a social element.
-For Most DPOS chains, the chain users know very little to nothing at all about the block producers or "witnesses"
+For Most DPOS chains, the chain users know very little to nothing at all about the block producers or "witnesses" running the chain.

 On a social blockchain such as Hive, I know every single block producer in the top 20 (consensus), maybe not by name but by reputation, work added and stories they share.
 This connection between witness and stakeholder adds tremendous agility, as we have seen with the Steem/Hive split.

 DPOS is underestimated because we have never seen a true overtake threat that was met with resistance.
 Without the social connection, stakeholders lose the ability to communicate with the block producers.

 DPOS will generally have some of what I call sleeper voters.
 People who only vote when they need to, even if incentivized.
 On social blockchains like Hive, voter participation is much greater, because the social activity grows bonds.
 DPOS will have many different factions, people who agree and disagree, like and dislike each other, this is where the decentralization comes into play.

 It takes an alien invasion like a threat, to bring all "countries" together so to speak.
 In the case with Steem, Justin Sun getting exchanges to unwittingly vote with user’s funds (locking them for 13 weeks) to overthrow the community elected witnesses.